sujrd/suj-pusher/README.md

 - Implement a feedback mechanism that exposes a simple API to allow users check if some tokens, ids, certs, or api_keys are no longer valid so they can take proper action.
 - Find a way to register certificates and api_key only once so we do not need to send them for every request.
 Maybe add a cert/key registration api.
+- For MPNS add ssl service authentification for unlimited push notifications.